Logo

 Max Weber understood this process as the institutionalisation of purposive-rational economic and administrative action.

-Max Weber's goal was to find reasons for the different development paths of the cultures of the Occident and the Orient, although without judging or valuing them, like some of the contemporary thinkers who followed the social Darwinist paradigm; Weber wanted primarily to explain the distinctive elements of the Western civilisation.
+Max Weber's goal was to find reasons for the different developmental paths of the cultures of the Western world and the Eastern world, without making value-judgements, unlike the contemporaneous social Darwinists.

-Max Weber proposed a socio-evolutionary model of religious change, showing that in general, societies have moved from magic to polytheism, then to pantheism, monotheism and finally, ethical monotheism.
+Max Weber proposed a socio-evolutionary model of religious change where societies moved from magic to ethical monotheism, with the intermediatory steps of polytheism, pantheism, and monotheism.

 In Max Weber's view, Hinduism in India, like Confucianism in China, was a barrier for capitalism.

-Max Weber juxtaposed such Messianic prophecies, notably from the Near East region to the exemplary prophecies found on the Asiatic mainland, focused more on reaching to the educated elites and enlightening them on the proper ways to live one's life, usually with little emphasis on hard work and the material world.
+Max Weber juxtaposed such Messianic prophecies, notably from the Near East, with the exemplary prophecies found in mainland Asia that focused more on reaching to the educated elites and enlightening them on the proper ways to live one's life, usually with little emphasis on hard work and the material world.

-Max Weber contrasted the innerworldly asceticism developed by Western Christianity with mystical contemplation of the kind developed in India.
+Max Weber contrasted the innerworldly asceticism developed by Western Christianity with the mystical contemplation that developed in India.

 Max Weber noted that some aspects of Christianity sought to conquer and change the world, rather than withdraw from its imperfections.